shutterstock 671014528c resized

 Constitution Day is one of the biggest events in Norway’s calendar.
 On 17th May - or Syttende Mai, as we call it - we wear bunad, our traditional dress, parade through the streets, and fly the Norwegian flag.
 It’s the highlight of the season.

-Northern Lights over Norway
+The Northern Lights over the Norwegian coast

 3. Experience the Midnight Sun and the Northern Lights